Hosepipe Rainbows : How to Survive Camping in a Tent

 "Phone the newspapers"

-Plimsoles will be on sale at the local tourist shop as well as kneepads to prevent frost-bite as the devoted kneel in prayer in front of the 'Holy Tent From Heaven'(retail price £499.99 from Argos stores while stocks lasts) Frostbite?
+Frostbite?
 Nothing!!, I was getting trench-foot in a waterlogged tent, the 'Holey Tent From Hell', because I was such a stupid git for hammering pegs in the inners.

-The 'Frankenstein Tent' indeed and to make matters worse it was leaking water like a condemned tugboat sinking on the Clyde.
+The 'Frankenstein Tent' indeed and to make matters worse it was leaking water like a tugboat sinking on the Clyde.
 They say that 'water finds it's own level'.
 Too right it does.
 It was creeping up my sofa cover, it was creeping up my tartan blanket.

 How does it do that?
 It's bad enough it had been coming down for four days but now it was coming back up.
 Is it a homing instinct?
 Is it magnetically drawn to return to the clouds from whence it came?
 Then why did it leave in the first place?
-It could have stayed up there all the time and floated off to the Sahara where they need it more than me.

 By the Tuesday I was heartily sick of the whole shebang.
+The next day was my day off and the weather forecast was rain, rain, and more rain.

 Why do we need weather anyway, why do we need it?
 Just build a roof over the cities.
 I wish they would do that with Glasgow.
-Billy Connolly pondered that years ago.
-What a visionary, what a prophet.
-People should have listened, don't laugh, just listen.

-We don't need weather anymore.
-We can make our own.
-There's ice and snow inside your fridge, White Christmas every year, guaranteed.
 If it's too hot, turn on the fan, switch on the air-con and make some wind.
 And if hailstones are your idea of fun then have a gravel fight with the neighbours.

 If the sun's not shining then just get under a sunbed and microwave yourself for twenty minutes, but remember to turn over half-way through and stand for one minute before applying the dressing.
 Maybe pierce the lid to knock some sense into yourself.

 I can make my own weather, I can make rainbows, I can make hosepipe rainbows, dead easy.
+People stand in wonder when a rainbow appears in the sky. it's not often you see a good one.

-People stand in wonder when a rainbow appears in the sky, it's not often you see a good one.
 But what's the big deal?
 I had a hosepipe behind my tent and on a sunny day all I've got to do is turn on the tap and there you go, instant rainbow.

 I am Charlton Heston, I can summon the elements and bring forth a terrible vengeance on the Egyptians.
 I can part the seas, thousands of Israelites will follow me through the desert and walk unhindered and unafraid between the mighty waves.
-But I can't stop the monstrous rain.
-There is no promised land.

 But I can make rainbows, 'Roy G. Biv' right there in front of me as I live and breath, created by yours truly for my own pleasure and enjoyment.
 A little mini-spectrum of dazzling colours and even the bees get an added bonus.
-Why don't you try it at home?
-If it's sunny, drag out the hosepipe from the garage and ask your kids;

 "Hey!
 You wanna see a little rainbow?
 You wanna jump through a rainbow?, Yeah?
 Well come on out into the garden".
 Because it's that easy, just turn the tap and create your own little miracle right there in front of your eyes.